mountaincharlie/project-one-rock-climbing/README.md

 * The First Olympic Apperance section:
     * Contains a short embedded YouTube video from the Olympics offical YouTube account about the sport's first olympic appearance.
     * Contains a blockquote for the english translation of the Olympic Motto which is mentioned at the end of the YouTube video.
+    * Contains a short paragraph about what it meant for the climbing community to have their sport in the Olympics for the first time.

 ![Screenshot of The First Olympic Apperance section](./assets/images/first-appearance.jpg "The First Olympic Apperance section")